RichMorin/SPARQLy-GUIs/recipes/demo_1.markdown

 ### Graph

 Query results are quite likely to be noisy.
-This isn't a problem for a table,<br>
-but it can confuse the graphing code.
+This isn't a problem for a table, but it can confuse the graphing code.
-So, a bit of filtering may be needed.<br>
+So, a bit of filtering may be needed.
 In this case, we only accept values under 15000.

 <ul>